cardano-foundation/CIPs/CIP-Abstraction-Layer-for-DApps/README.md

 * **`value`**

   Describes the [assets](#assetbundle) associated with this UTxO.
-Since this is a UTxO not belonging to the wallet, we must inform it of these details to enable the calculation of change.<br><br>
+Since this is a UTxO not belonging to the wallet, we must inform it of these details to enable the calculation of change.

 #### `Datum`